dxu104/News_Aggregator/README.md

 ## NewsAggregator_JavaWeb

  NewsAggregator_JavaWeb is an independent module, which is response to receive requests from front end and response JSON object.
 This module archetype was maven-archetype-webapp and  developed on IntelliJ IDEA and JDK1.8.
-Please following step to import and run it:
+Please refer to following steps to import and run it:
 1. Please depoly apache-tomcat-9.0.69 into your computer.
 More details had been instructed in the last section in the INFO5100.
-2. Import the project in the root directory named newsAggregator_JavaWeb into your IDE.
+2. Import the project  named newsAggregator_JavaWeb in the GitHub root directory into your IDE.
-3. All external libraries and plugins were downloaded by pom.XML file.
+3. All external libraries and plugins were downloaded by pom.XML file automatically.
 4. Please **Right-click** newsEntityServlet class or newsListServlet class located in src >> main >> java >>web package and choose **RUN MAVEN**>>**tomcat7:run** to start this module.
 5. Finally, open your browse, input following two URL: http://localhost:8080/newsAggregatorModule/newsList?channelID=3&pageSize=10&page=10 http://localhost:8080/newsAggregatorModule/newsEntity?ID=10